NEW: 50 senators voted for the bill, 49 against -- below the threshold for it to proceed

 Republicans previously embraced the cut, but have increasingly questioned its economic merit.

 A second key measure – estimated to cost roughly $44 billion – is the extension of emergency jobless benefits to help the long-term unemployed.
 Lawmakers first expanded benefits to cover 99 weeks in 2009, and have since reauthorized the expansion five times.

-McConnell has also blasted the bill as a whole, calling it a rehash of Obama’s 2009 economic stimulus plan.
-Democrats insist that measure helped prevent a more serious economic meltdown, while top Republicans have characterized it as a failure that did little beyond adding to the federal government’s skyrocketing debt.
+McConnell also blasted the bill as a whole, calling it a rehash of Obama’s 2009 economic stimulus plan.
+Democrats insist the plan helped prevent a more serious economic meltdown, while top Republicans have characterized it as a failure that did little beyond adding to the federal government’s skyrocketing debt.